More than 14 years of experience

-Fully equipped surgery center, including intensive care unit.
+Fully equipped surgery center, including an intensive care unit.

 Below, Dr. Alvarez answers some of the questions prospective patients commonly ask him when deciding between gastric sleeve and gastric bypass surgery.